huwenqing0606/mpt-circuit/spec/mpt-proof.md

 # Storage Tree Proof

-The storage tree proof helps to check updating on accounts and their storage (via SSTORE and SSLOAD op) are correctly integrated into the storage tree, so the change of state root of EVM has represented and only represented the effects from transactions being executed in EVM.
+The storage tree proof helps to check that the updates of accounts and their storage (via SSTORE and SSLOAD op) are correctly integrated into the storage tree, so the change of state root of EVM has represented and only represented the effects of transactions being executed in EVM.
 The `Account` and `Storage` records in state proof, which would finally take effect on storage tree, need to be picked into storage tree proof.
-The storage tree circuit provide EVM's state root are updated sequentially and the final root after being updated by the records sequence from state proof coincided with which being purposed in the new block.
+The storage tree circuit proves that the EVM's state root is updated sequentially and the final root after being updated by the records sequence from state proof coincided with the one which is being purposed in the new block.

 ## The architecture of state trie

-An alternative implement of BMPT (Binary Patricia Merkle Tree) has been applied for the zk-evm as the state trie.
+An alternative implementation of BMPT (Binary Patricia Merkle Tree) has been applied for the zk-evm as the state trie.
 The BMPT has replaced the original MPT for world state trie and account storage trie, and a stepwise hashing scheme instead of rlp encoding-hashing has been used for mapping data structures into hashes.
 For the BMPT implement we have:

 + Replacing all hashing calculations from keccak256 to poseidon hash